 Up first: Workflow Management – the art and science of accepting, completing and evaluating assignments from your business clients…or what we call “help me help you.”

 Here’s the good news.
 Most respondents said their internal customers know when to consult the in-house Legal Department.
 On the statement “Our customers know and follow protocols about when Legal Department involvement is required,” 49 percent rated their organizations at least moderately well.

 Similarly, about one-third of respondents said their customers know and follow processes for engaging the Legal Department at least moderately well, and another 25 percent have processes in place, albeit with less than ideal adherence to policy.

 Areas for Improvement

-The survey shows a number of specific tactics that are not yet widely adopted by legal departments, but that could make workflow management more expedient and wieldy:
+The survey shows a number of specific tactics that are not yet widely adopted by in-house legal teams, but that could make workflow management more expedient and wieldy: